Initialize the Project

 This is to ensure the project is getting served in localhost without any errors. catalyst_tutorials_photostore_app_init_compiled_success

-Your current project directory should look like this: catalyst_tutorials_photostore_stratus_first_dir_struct_1
+Your current project directory should appear as follows: catalyst_tutorials_photostore_stratus_first_dir_struct_1

 The AppSail service has been initialized for your application.